 Over the years, I’ve lived in many homes that had problems with dampness, mould and condensation.
 My husband and I used to joke that rather than being like King Midas where everything he touched turned to gold, we were King and Queen Mouldas and everything we touched turned to mould!
 But actually, it wasn’t US that was causing the mould – it was the buildings we lived in.

 So we’ve got pretty good at spotting the signs of damp and removing and preventing mould.
 Now, in our own home, I haven’t seen any mould appear at all.
-Aside from bigger issues like a leaking roof, broken gutter or poor drainage around the property, there are many easily fixable reasons why you might have a damp-smelling house and noticeable mould on your walls.
+Aside from bigger issues like a leaking roof, broken gutter or poor foundations of the property where you might need dry out services, there are many easily fixable reasons why you might have a damp-smelling house and noticeable mould on your walls.

 AIRING YOUR HOME